What jobs can you get with an art degree?

 For prospective art students, establishing a portfolio of work is advisable in order to be considered for many degree courses.
 Universities and colleges generally want to be able to recognise an interest in the subject, which means that understanding some of the different topic areas of the subject of art and being able to display technical skill through a portfolio of work are key areas that prospective students should aim to pursue.

 A number of higher education institutions require an art foundation qualification before students can begin an undergraduate degree.
-Art foundation courses are normally around one year and are taken after A-levels – in fact, many universities and colleges offer foundation qualifications as entry routes to the full undergraduate courses.
+Many universities and colleges offer foundation qualifications as entry routes to the full undergraduate courses.

-Studying art at GCSE, A level (or your country's equivalent) or International Baccalaureate level are obvious recommendations, but other subjects, such as photography, design technology, textiles and the history of art, are all useful qualifications and often help to develop a better understanding of the study of art.
+Studying art at school before going to university are obvious recommendations, but other subjects, such as photography, design technology, textiles and the history of art, are all useful qualifications and often help to develop a better understanding of the study of art.

 Art is a subject that requires creativity and technical skill, so being exposed to new types of artistic techniques and developing a richer understanding of the wider subject could increase the chances of being accepted on a degree course.